redis/redis-doc/commands/xread.md

             4) "Austen"
 ```

-The **STREAMS** option is mandatory and MUST be the final option because
+The `STREAMS` argument is mandatory and **MUST** be the final option because
-such option gets a variable length of argument in the following format:
+it is followed a variable length of arguments in the following format:

     STREAMS key_1 key_2 key_3 ... key_N ID_1 ID_2 ID_3 ...
 ID_N

-So we start with a list of keys, and later continue with all the associated
-IDs, representing *the last ID we received for that stream*, so that the
-call will serve us only greater IDs from the same stream.
+So we start with a list of keys, and later continue with all the associated IDs, representing *the last ID we received for that stream*, so that the call will serve us only greater IDs from the same stream.

-For instance in the above example, the last items that we received
-for the stream `mystream` has ID `1526999352406-0`, while for the
-stream `writers` has the ID `1526985685298-0`.
+For instance, in the above example, the last items that we received for the stream "mystream" has ID `1526999352406-0`, while the stream "writers" has the ID `1526985685298-0`.

 To continue iterating the two streams I'll call: